annamkinder/Anna-Kinder-Resume/index.md

 <details><summary>PowerBI</summary>
   <h4> Description: </h4>
   I completed the <a href="https://www.edx.org/course/analyzing-and-visualizing-data-with-power-bi-0">Analyzing and Visualizing Data with Power BI</a> course on edX.
 I learned how to create and edit a dashboard, create a report based off excel data, and better interpret data.
 These skills will help me in the future if I ever need to put together data and present it.
 PowerBI allows users to better understand the information they are looking at and help point out the most important aspects.
+Using this traning, I was abe to complete my own <a href="https://www.youtube.com/watch?v=BKjC5Wvp-Rc&feature=youtu.be">PowerBI Dashboard</a> using sample data.
 <br>

   **Proof of Completion:**